- About ZSNES

 - Save as PDF or any common doc format

 ZSNES has been around since the 90s!
 It was the first popular SNES emulator.
 Hence, ZSNES was the first emulator for many.
 It holds a precious spot in the hearts of all classic gamers.
 It's a good, easy-to-use emulator with lots of neat features.

-ZSNES hasn't been updated in a long time.
+ZSNES hasn't been updated since 2007.
 I do not recommend it for a quality SNES emulation experience.
 Rather, I recommend Snes9X or Higan.
 I keep this tutorial around because people do still use ZSNES.
 Perhaps for nostalgic reasons, or maybe they just can't let go of this great emulator.

 Note: ZSNES has a known security exploit.
 It's possible for a ROM to redirect you to a web page.
 Let me be clear: this only means a security exploit has been found.
 This does not mean that there are now ROMs out there in popular ROM sites waiting to infect your PC with viruses via ZSNES.
 There is no record of any victims with this matter.
 Besides, ZSNES is a dead emulator.
 I highly doubt hackers would ever bother using it as a vessel to spread viruses.